authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 a handful of considerations:

-* Failing to verify BIMI certs when they otherwise should be.
-This can be caused by:
+* Failing to verify a VMC
-+ Not having the key to a corresponding MVA
+* Failing to extract an Indicator from a validated VMC
-+ Not having access to the key when required
+* Failing to validate a SVG against the recommended profile
-+ The wrong key is associated with the wrong MVA
+* Failing to parse a gzipped SVG Indicator
 * Failing to load a logo in the email client
 + Failing to access the logo (e.g., permissions errors)
 + Connectivity problems to the logo